 The title, The Hay Wain, refers to the wooden wagon (wain) used for transporting cut and dried meadow grass (hay).
 The empty wagon is making its way through the shallow water to cross to the meadow on the other side where haymakers are at work.

-What 3 words: nightlife.date.waged
+What 3 words: roost.haggling.clef

 91 × 75 cm